offen/docker-volume-backup/docs/how-tos/encrypt-backups-using-gpg.md

 # Encrypt backups using GPG

 The image supports encrypting backups using GPG out of the box.
-In case a `GPG_PASSPHRASE` or `GPG_PUBLIC_KEYS` environment variable is set, the backup archive will be encrypted using the given key and saved as a `.gpg` file instead.
+In case a `GPG_PASSPHRASE` or `GPG_PUBLIC_KEY_RING` environment variable is set, the backup archive will be encrypted using the given key and saved as a `.gpg` file instead.

 Assuming you have `gpg` installed, you can decrypt such a backup using (your OS will prompt for the passphrase before decryption can happen):